 - To diminish or remove the clear coat, a wet sanded 1000 grit sandpaper can be used until the surface is smooth while checking progress in between.
 A 2000 wet sandpaper can also be used as a final touch to ensure a smoother surface.
 Avoid adding too much pressure when sanding, it must be done lightly so the sandpaper may do all the work.

 - Some people may lean toward adding pressure to the sanding creating additional scratches, to avoid increasing sanding time, definitely keep this in mind.
-Wet sanding is recommended to even out the surface and may take some time depending on the size of the area so it is definitely recommended to plan ahead.
+Wet sanding is recommended to even out the surface and may take some time depending on the size of the area so it is recommended to plan.

 Choosing the Right Paint Type